bingis-khan/KindaC/README.md

     - i have a basic version of this, but the rules are not very finalized... like, force tvars for parameters, but allow nested types for the return type?
   - moved this down, because... it's stupid, but currently we
 - associated types
+- extremely bad perf and memory usage (especially when using class functions)
+- generating too many types (probably because unions that are equivalent are treated as distinct types)

 ## todo

+- VERY BAD TYPECHECKING, BECAUSE WE ACTUALLY HAVE TO INCLUDE FUNCTION TYPE INFORMATION INTO UNIONS.
+I GUESS I SHOULD JUST DITCH THE EXTRA UNION PARAMETER AND SILENTLY ADD THEM.
+  - although, I might just make a second field in TypeF, which won't be displayed in error messages!
 - [V] printing context that does not rely on a global variable / special printing context for errors (it solves the problem of types disappearing when not printing IRs)
+- remember, that type associations create new unions and create extra mono functions even though they are instantiated with the same instances. somehow fix that / unify them? (check lingering/)
 - better arch for errors and less ugly errors. lots of redundand work, kind of icky algorithms. abstract it more, so I can make better looking errors.
 - figure out HOW should the errors look like (including spacing n shi) and then make it look like so.
 - add proper end offset without trailing whitespace.